dineshyadav19/dineshyadav19/README.md

 ## Hi there!
 I am [Dinesh](https://www.thewebengineer.dev).

-🔭 I’m currently working on React
+🔭 I’m currently working on Frontend Technologies
-🌱 I’m currently learning Node.js
-👯 I’m looking to collaborate on Backend Technologies
+👯 I’m looking to collaborate on AR/VR
-🤔 I’m looking for help with DataBases
-💬 Ask me about Front-end
+💬 Ask me about Software Architecture, JavaScript, and a little bit about life and cooking

 ---